 Common Name: Couch Grass

-Elytrigia repens is a Perennial up to 0.60 metres tall.
+Elytrigia repens is a perennial plant that can grow up to 0.60 metres tall.

 It has edible, medicinal and miscellaneous uses.